fastify/fastify-swagger/README.md

 <a name="route.openapi"></a>
 #### OpenAPI Parameter Options

-**Note:** OpenAPI's terminology differs from Fastify's.
+> 🛈 Note: OpenAPI's terminology differs from Fastify's.
 OpenAPI uses "parameter" to refer to parts of a request that in [Fastify's validation documentation](https://fastify.dev/docs/latest/Reference/Validation-and-Serialization/) are called "querystring", "params", and "headers".

-OpenAPI provides some options beyond those provided by the [JSON schema specification](https://json-schema.org/specification.html) for specifying the shape of parameters.
-A prime example of this is the `collectionFormat` option for specifying how to encode parameters that should be handled as arrays of values.
+OpenAPI extends the [JSON schema specification](https://json-schema.org/specification.html) with options like `collectionFormat` for encoding array parameters.

-These encoding options only change how Swagger UI presents its documentation and how it generates `curl` commands when the `Try it out` button is clicked.
+These encoding options only affect how Swagger UI presents documentation and generates `curl` commands.
-Depending on which options you set in your schema, you *may also need* to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
+Depending on the schema options, you may need to change Fastify's default query string parser to produce a JavaScript object conforming to the schema.
-As far as arrays are concerned, the default query string parser conforms to the `collectionFormat: "multi"` specification.
+The default parser conforms to `collectionFormat: "multi"`.
-If you were to select `collectionFormat: "csv"`, you would have to replace the default query string parser with one that parses CSV parameter values into arrays.
-The same applies to the other parts of a request that OpenAPI calls "parameters" and which are not encoded as JSON in a request.
+For `collectionFormat: "csv"`, replace the default parser with one that parses CSV values into arrays.
+This applies to other request parts that OpenAPI calls "parameters" and are not encoded as JSON.

-You can also apply a different serialization `style` and `explode` as specified [here](https://swagger.io/docs/specification/serialization/#query).
+Different serialization `style` and `explode` can also be applied as specified [here](https://swagger.io/docs/specification/serialization/#query).

 `@fastify/swagger` supports these options as shown in this example: